 4. Stay consistent with compliance in your industry

 The reality is that some industries, like finance and healthcare, have strict rules that govern customer privacy.
 As a result, it's important to ensure that your organization’s SMS strategy is compliant with those industry-specific regulations.

 For example, healthcare providers need to keep HIPAA in mind.
-The law protects individuals protected health information from being improperly disclosed or accessed.
+The law protects individuals' protected health information from being improperly disclosed or accessed.
 Depending on your use case, you could be sharing PHI via text.
-As a result, it’s important to pick a secure HIPAA-compliant SMS platform that encrypts data and to train your staff about proper use of texting.
+As a result, it’s crucial to pick a secure HIPAA-compliant SMS platform that encrypts data and to train your staff about the proper use of texting.

 Another example is for financial institutions that follow SOC 2 requirements.
 These regulations ensure sensitive information is handled responsibly and protected.
-You should ensure that your SMS platform can help you protect that information.
+You should ensure that your SMS platform can protect that information.

 One best practice to ensure your text messages are compliant with industry standards is to get a double opt-in.
-This means confirming a customer’s subscription via text after they gave written consent.
+This means confirming a customer’s subscription via text after they give written consent.

-For example, a single opt-in is when a customer gives you their phone number and consents on a contact form.
+For example, a single opt-in is when a customer gives you their phone number and consents to a contact form.
 A double opt-in is confirming that choice via text.

 To be compliant with applicable laws, you must share upfront the SMS terms and conditions.
-This includes making it clear from the jump what types of messages customers are opting into.
+This includes clarifying from the jump what types of messages customers consent to receive.
 Will you be sending customers promotional messages, transactional messages, or conversational text messages?
 You must let them know.

-The key to staying compliant is being transparent and not hiding your SMS intent.
+The key to staying compliant is transparency and not hiding your SMS intent.